jigneshmsapoliya/BookMyDoctor/README.md

-# UrVaidya
+# BookMyDoctor
-UrVaidya is Website that provide services to book appointment to Doctors or particular hospitals.
+BookMyDoctor is Website that provide services to book appointment to Doctors or particular hospitals.